MichaelCurrin/thebuckfeverground/_pages/about.md

 The Buckfever Underground is a South African spoken-word band that plays free-form improvised jazz-rock / post-rock.
 We perform poetry in English and Afrikaans with experimental music.

 We tour yearly - throughout the Western Cape and sometimes across the country.
-We enjoy playing play at bars, homes and arts festivals.
+We enjoy playing at bars, homes and arts festivals.

 {% include image.html